Toyota launches venture capital fund targeting artificial intelligence startups

 “We let startups lead these kinds of discussions,” Adler said when asked about this tension.
 “We’re not here to extract IP from these investments.”

-Toyota has structured its fund as a separate company rather than an on balance sheet entity to minimize conflicts of interest.
+Toyota has structured its fund as a separate company rather than an on-balance-sheet entity to minimize conflicts of interest.
 The firm expects to follow on and lead both seed and Series A deals.

-Running effective corporate venture arms is difficult and it’s even more difficult when dealing with AI startups.
-The capital saturated AI startup ecosystem needs data, genuine corporate customers and advisors with product expertise.
-There are exactly four trillion corporate venture arms in the world but shockingly few get this right — fingers crossed Toyota knows what they’re getting themselves into.Featured Image: Bryce Durbin
+Running effective corporate venture arms is difficult, and it’s even more difficult when dealing with AI startups.
+The capital-saturated AI startup ecosystem needs data, genuine corporate customers and advisors with product expertise.
+There are exactly four trillion corporate venture arms in the world, but shockingly few get this right — fingers crossed Toyota knows what they’re getting themselves into.Featured Image: Bryce Durbin

 0